 Read our guide to the top cashback websites for more on how they work.

 Whether you are shopping online or in person, if you use a cashback credit card you will get a percentage of the money you spend back in cold, hard cash.

-For example, the Asda Cashback Credit Card will pay you 1% cashback on all ASDA shopping and fuel, and 0.5% cashback on all other spends.
+Elsewhere, the Asda Cashback Credit Card will pay you 2% cashback on all ASDA shopping and fuel, and 0.2% cashback on all other spends.

 With both cashback cards and cashback websites, it’s important to keep in mind that the idea is to get money back for spending you were going to do anyway – don’t spend more than you can afford, simply so that you earn more cashback!

 View more cashback credit cards on our comparison site.